hectorproko/Ansible/Project7/Project7_Ansible.md

             state: latest
 ```

-Again we create a directory and mount it
+Again we create a directory and mount it.
+Here we make use of variable **privateIP** containing the Private IP of the NFS server passed as a parameter during execution of playbook
 ``` bash
         - name: Create www dir, mount NFS
           file: